dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 From there, we hope to exec the system, whether it be to bootstrap Ubuntu Core or run as normal.

+Note that on Ubuntu systems, the `qemu-run` script provided by this repository utilizes the `u-boot` and `opensbi` files provided as deb packages, and so the artifacts built here go unused.
+On non-Ubuntu systems however, you will want to use `prime/fw_payload.bin` as the `bios` passed to Qemu.

 Much like the kernel, u-boot is very device specific.
 Modify `snap/snapcraft.yaml` as necessary for your device.